janbar/BLOC/docs/BLOC-Reference-Manual.md

 Apart from these cases, these operators result in false, true or null if one of the operands is null.

-### 3.4.6 - Concatenation
+## Concatenation

-The type method **concat** (see [2.4](#24---type-methods)) performs concatenation in place.
+The type method **concat** (see [Type Methods](#type-methods)) performs concatenation in place.
 It is usable with all type of sequences: string, bytes and table.
 The argument can be of the same type or of the sequenced subtype.
 For string and bytes, the subtype is a 8bits integer.

 Furthermore, for convenience, BLOC allows string concatenation with the operator `+`.
 In this case, both operands must be strings.

-### 3.4.7 - Precedence
+## Precedence

 Operator precedence in BLOC follows the table below, from lower to higher priority: